 Kay made six to eight films a year--there were seven in 1932 alone, one of her best years.
-Though I shared The Style Essential Trouble in Paradise (1932) at a recent seminar I taught at FIDM, it's almost a disservice to Kay to show costumes from only one of her movies.
+Though I share The Style Essential Trouble in Paradise (1932) in my college class, presentations, and webinar series on the HISTORY OF FASHION IN FILM, it's almost a disservice to Kay to show costumes from only one of her movies.
 You can practically close your eyes, blindly pick a film of hers, and it's guaranteed that both she and her costumes will be stunning.
-Therefore, here I am highlighting much of the quintessential 1930s style of Kay Francis.
+Therefore, here I am highlighting much of the sophisticated 1930s style of Kay Francis.

 Raffles (1930) with Ronald Colman